 Kenny Gorman has over a decade of experience with various database platforms behind some of the busiest websites in the world.
 He has had roles as Developer, DBA, Architect, Manager and Director.
 He was an early adopter of MongoDB in 2009 using it for various projects at Shutterfly.
 He wrote an early python version of the Mongostat tool that is distributed with MongoDB today.
 He enjoys performance tuning, large scale systems development, and tricky database problems.

-Wrote the original /reference/mongostat in python, since then it’s moved to core distribution.
+Wrote the original /reference/mongostat in Python.
+This has since moved to core distribution.

 Jonas Haag is a passionate Python programmer and free software enthusiast from Stuttgart, Germany.
 He maintains Django MongoDB Engine, a MongoDB backend for the Python Web framework Django.